mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 Actually, reordering ranks is switching from a naming scheme to another.
 Instead of a simple function parameter, can we have:
    `MPI_Reorder(IN int *tuple, OUT int* tuple);` **Note**  This is more a mapping function actually  and Transformation != map
+Functionality:
+1- Transform a topology into another one or create a new topology from an existing one (or even a set of input topologies into a new one)
+2- Map: determine the coordinates of a Process in the new topology given the coordinates in the old topology
+**Question** Does reordering imply/necessitates isomorphism?

-How is this different than calling N times MPI_Graph_map?
+How is this different than calling N times `MPI_Graph_map`?

 **Note**
 - mapping a virtual topology onto another virtual topology => reordering of ranks